 Neglecting (abandonment) or cruelty towards animals is not a new issue.
 Right from the Stone Age, animals have been neglected and treated with harsh cruelty.
 While human beings have an innate liking towards animals, some people, especially rich class individuals use animals as a piece of hobby.
 Many such individuals resort to animal hunting, shooting and related activities.
 What most of these individuals fail to understand is that even animals have a right to live.
-However, most of the organisations all over the world have imposed strict laws for punishing those who are responsible for animal neglecting and cruelty just like stern punishment for hindering corporate investigations.
+However, most of the organisations all over the world have imposed strict laws for punishing those who are responsible for animal neglecting and cruelty, similar with corporate investigations as there are punishment for hindering such an investigation.

 Animal neglect andor abandonment is a common form of animal cruelty where people fail to provide necessary care for animals in their custody.
 The neglected animal could be their pet animal, a farm animal or a member of wildlife.
 In case the neglect is not intentionally made, relevant authorities try to correct the same by informing the owner about the law.
 Generally, welfare agencies and legal systems are inclined to intervene in extreme cases of animal neglect so that owners of the animals abide by the law and offer necessary facilities and care to animals in their charge.